 Pre-Party Prep (3 or More Months Before)

 Pick a Date: While this might seem like an easy task to complete, it takes a bit of strategic planning on your part.
 Remember that your bride is up to her neck in wedding planning and vendor meetings, aka her calendar is always full.
 In order to pick a date that works with both her schedule and the rest of the bridal party, we recommended suggesting the weekend approximately 8 weeks prior to the wedding and working your way down from there.
-Be sure to have a minimum of 2 weeks between the shower and wedding, because that period is considered serious crunch time for the couple.
-On the contrary, don’t plan the shower so far in advance that your bestie feels like her bridal activities came and went too soon.
+Be sure to have a minimum of 2 weeks between the bridal shower and wedding, because that period is considered serious crunch time for the couple.
+On the contrary, don’t plan the bridal shower so far in advance that your bestie feels like her pre-wedding activities came and went too soon.

 Big Picture Basics (4-6 Weeks Before)

 Decide on Decorations: While you’ve probably had a hand in helping your bride choose everything from the centerpieces to the cake topper, this is your opportunity to take the reins on all things decor.
-Depending on the theme and the personality of your bride, you can go as minimal or over the top as you’d like.
+Depending on the theme, location, and the personality of your bride, you can go as minimal or over the top as you’d like.
 To get your feet wet, we’ve put together a list of the best decorations for any modern day bridal shower.
 Once you confirm your final guest count, be sure to double check that there are enough tables and seats for the guests to relax, eat and play games.
 If you find yourself short, we recommend asking around to the rest of the bridal party, as well as the mothers of the bride and groom, to save money on renting.

 Final Few To-Dos (Week of and Day Before)

-Buy a Gift: With all the craziness of planning a bridal shower that’s absolutely perfect, you can’t forget to get your BFF one hell of a gift.
+Buy a Gift: With all the craziness of planning a bridal shower, you can’t forget to get your BFF one hell of a gift.
 While there’s nothing wrong with selecting something off of her registry, we say leave that to the rest of the guests.
 After all, being a modern maid of honor means going above and beyond in any way you can.
 Instead, pull from you expert insight and personal experiences with the bride to come up with something heartfelt and unique.
 Just to be clear, we don’t mean spend the most money, we mean spend the time and effort to show your bestie what it means to be her maid of honor.

-Plan an Outfit: Trust us when we say DO NOT leave this til the morning of.
+Plan an Outfit: Trust us when we say DO NOT leave this til the morning of the bridal shower.
 We promise that you’ll be running around with enough on your plate, what you’re going to wear should not be a thought that crosses your crowded mind.
 Have everything from your earrings to your shoes planned out, so all you have to do is suit up and go.
 As far as what to wear, there’s only one major rule: Leave white to the bride.
 Pro tip: If you’re wearing newly bought shoes during the wedding, we suggest breaking them in at the shower!

-Buy Groceries and Spirits: If you are in charge of any cooking or cocktails, purchase the necessary ingredients a day or two prior to the shower.
+Buy Groceries and Spirits: If you are in charge of any cooking or cocktails, purchase the necessary ingredients a day or two prior to the bridal shower.
 As far as the food goes, do any preparation you can the night before to save yourself time.
 To save yourself money, buy your spirits in bulk to receive case discounts.
 Finally, save yourself the hassle of transporting dirty dishes by serving both food and drinks in disposable containers.

 Day of Duties (During)